The terms and conditions set out below shall be added to the Principal Agreement effective as of May 25, 2018.

 "Customer Group Member" - means Customer or any entity that owns or controls, is owned or controlled by or is or under common control or ownership with Customer, where control is defined as the possession, directly or indirectly, of the power to direct or cause the direction of the management and policies of an entity, whether through ownership of voting securities, by contract or otherwise;

-"Data Protection Laws" - means EU Data Protection Laws and, to the extent applicable, the data protection or privacy laws of any other country;
+"Data Protection Laws" - means EU Data Protection Laws and, to the extent applicable, the data protection or privacy laws of any other country, such as the California Consumer Privacy Act;

 "EEA" - means the European Economic Area;